thycotic/privman-docs/install/agents/macOS/agent-inst-mac.md

 [tags]: # (endpoint,installation,registration)
 [priority]: # (2)

-# macOS ThycoticManagementAgent
+# macOS Privilege Manager Agent

-The Bundled Mac Agent DMG + PKG installer is available for macOS systems.
-You can use this installer directly on individual endpoints for testing or for production environments.
+The macOS agent is available as a DMG which contains the pkg installer and Uninstall.sh script.
+You can use the installer directly on individual endpoints for testing or for production environments.

-Starting with Privilege Manager version 11 Thycotic provides the macOS ThycoticManagementAgent only for __SYSEX__ based endpoint versions (11.x).
-Refer to the [10.8.2 documentation for installation instruction](https://docs.thycotic.com/privman/10.8.2/install/agents/agent-inst-mac.md) of the __KEXT__ based agent.
+Starting with Privilege Manager version 11, Thycotic provides the macOS agent only for __SYSEX__ enabled macOS versions (Catalina and higher).
+Refer to the [10.8.2 documentation for installation instruction](https://docs.thycotic.com/privman/10.8.2/install/agents/agent-inst-mac.md) for the __KEXT__ based agent.

-For details about differences regarding KEXT and SYSEX, refer to [macOS Extensions](../../../platforms/macOS/mac-kexts.md).
+For details about differences regarding KEXT and SYSEX versions, refer to [macOS Extensions](../../../platforms/macOS/mac-kexts.md).

 Refer to the [Software Downloads](../../sw-downloads.md) for the current versions available.